joonty/cakephp-tdd/README.md

 ## Helpful tools for test driven development with the CakePHP framework

-100% code coverage is the aim of test driven development, but it can be hard and laborious to achieve when baking code through CakePHP.
-This plugin, along with providing some helpful testing tools, attempts to bake fully working tests that will give full coverage of baked model and controller code from the very beginning of the project.
+100% code coverage is the aim of test driven development, but it can be hard and laborious to achieve after baking code through CakePHP, as straight away you have a lot of untested code.

+This plugin, along with providing some helpful testing tools, bakes fully working tests that will give complete coverage of baked model and controller code from the outset of a project.

 This allows for immediate refactoring and modification of baked code, with the assurance that TDD gives you in noticing knock on effects.